-In January 2011, the Company entered into a \$1,121 million secured credit facilty with Lloyds TSB to fund the acquisition of two ultra-deepwater semi-submersible rigs, West Leo and West Pegasus, which has been pledged as security.
-The net book value at December 31, 2011 of the units pledged as security is \$1,170 million.
+In January 2011, the Company entered into a \$1,121 million secured credit facility with Lloyds TSB to fund the acquisition of two ultra-deepwater semi-submersible rigs, West Leo and West Pegasus, which has been pledged as security.
+The net book value at December 31, 2012 of the units pledged as security is \$1,248 million.
+In 2012 we have further drawn down on this facility for general corporate purposes.
 The facility bears interest at LIBOR plus a margin and is repayable over a term of seven years.
-At maturity a balloon payment of \$498 is due.
+The facility was fully drawn as of December 31, 2012 with a balance of \$1,019 million, as compared to \$985 million in 2011.
+At maturity a balloon payment of \$498 million is due.
+We do not have any undrawn capacity on this facility at year end.